 Tuition charges will be applied to your tuition account in mid-July for the fall semester and mid-December for the spring semester.
 Payment is due generally within two-three weeks after the charges have been applied to your account.

 Is there a Tuition Payment Plan?

 Yes.
-On behalf of Fordham University, Tuition Management Systems (TMS), an affiliate of Key Bank, offers a Tuition Payment Plan on either a ten or twelve month yearly basis or on a semester basis with five monthly payments.
-Further information can be obtained at www.afford.com/fordham.
+On behalf of Fordham University, Tuition Management Systems (TMS), offers a Tuition Payment Plan on either a ten or twelve month yearly basis or on a semester basis with five monthly payments.
+Further information can be obtained at https://fordham.afford.com/

 I have a credit balance on my tuition account, but my refund hasn’t been processed.
 What do I do?

 Refunds are generally automatic.
 If you do not receive a refund within ten days after a credit balance has appeared on your tuition account, kindly contact the student accounts office at email@example.com or call 212-636-6700 and your refund will be processed within 24 hours.